Koda7/Job-Portal/README.md

 ### Steps

-1. Open the terminal in the backend and frontend folders separately.
+1. Open the terminal in the backend and frontend/my-app folders separately.
 2. Run the following command in each folder to install dependencies:
 ```
 npm install